-- Now, click on the Processes tab > Click to select tasks that are unnecessarily running in the background and consuming enough system resources.
+- Now, click on the Processes tab > to select tasks unnecessarily running in the background and consuming enough system resources.

-- Click on End Task to close it one by one.
+- Click on End Task to close them one by one.

 - Once done, restart your system, and check for the issue.